jg-digital-media/version_control_blog/README.md

 Now when I run git status the branch is ahead of the remote repository by 2 commits.
 Which we can fix by git push

-The fix is now ready and can be safely merged to the main branch
+The fix is now ready and can be safely merged into the main branch

 git checkout main